 What about the stability of the external value of the Swiss franc?
-Here, I must say, our fears proved not just to be unfounded, but the reality turned out to be even more favourable than we could have hoped for.
-The exchange rate of the Swiss franc against the euro ended up being much steadier than expected, in fact even steadier than it used to be against the German mark, not to mention the French franc and the Italian lira.
-Over the past five years, the real exchange rate has moved within a relatively narrow band little more than five percentage points wide.
-Except for the post-September 11 period, when the Swiss franc appreciated markedly, the external value of the franc has largely reflected economic fundamentals.
-In fact, even the post-9/11 safe-haven effect was relatively mild compared to what we experienced in the past, during the seventies and the eighties, for instance.
+Here, I must say, our fears proved not just to be unfounded, but the reality turned out to be much more favourable than we could have hoped for.
+The exchange rate between the Swiss franc and the euro ended up being much steadier than expected, in fact even steadier than it used to be against the German mark, not to mention the French franc and the Italian lira.
+Over the past six years, the real exchange rate has moved within a relatively narrow band little more than five percentage points wide.
+Except for the immediate after-September-11 period, when the Swiss franc appreciated significantly, the external value of the franc has largely reflected economic fundamentals.
+In fact, even the post 9/11 safe-haven effect was relatively mild compared to what we experienced in the past, during the seventies and the eighties, for instance.